Oliver-BE/CovidRaceData/README.md

 #### Chi-Squared Test

-To test if the proportion of US population by race/ethnicity are significantly different than the proportion of deaths by race/ethnicity, we can carry out a chi-squared test.
+To test if the distribution of the US population by race/ethnicity is significantly different than the distribution of COVID-19 deaths by race/ethnicity, we can carry out a chi-squared test.
 To carry out this test we first check our assumptions.
 We assume here that each data point is independent of one another and we can verify that 80% of expected counts are greater than 5.
 Thus, our assumptions are met.

 Our null hypothesis here is that the distribution of our sample data (the number of COVID-19 deaths by race) matches the distribution of the